 Land, buildings or structures in this zoning district may be used for the following purposes only:

-- i.
-Single-family detached dwellings - ii.
-Adult Foster Care Small Group Home (six or fewer residents) - iii.
+- 1. Single-family detached dwellings - 2.
+Adult Foster Care Small Group Home (six or fewer residents) - 3.
 Family Child Care Homes (six or fewer children)

 7A.03 ACCESSORY BUILDINGS, STRUCTURES AND USES